jmsp43/trails/README.md

 Any thank yous or acknowledgements (especially if one of your classmates helped you out!)

 //thank you to drew for the great idea of a landing page
 //thank you to kasper for all your canvas help
 //thank you to imani for general support
 //thank you to unsplash for having cool, free, downloadable photos for every category one could possibly want

+Welcome to my first full project for Per Scholas.
+It is based on a cute, portable, physical board game called Trails by KeyMaster Games (see here: https://keymastergames.com/products/trails), based on a larger KeyMaster game called Parks (https://keymastergames.com/products/parks).

+I chose to make a digitally reimagined Trails as my project because I love playing the phyical version and wanted to test my newly acquired Javascript Canvas skills by recreating it in code.
+Playing interesting and niche board games is big part of my free time, and I wanted to bring the magic that I feel when playing them to the screen for others to enjoy.